flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 - A Firefox fork cannot mention `Firefox` in its name or use any of the official icon, logo or artwork.
-- Third party apps, for example, a music player made for GNOME cannot use `GNOME` in its name or use any of the official icon, logo or artwork.
+- Third party apps, for example, a music player made for GNOME or COSMIC cannot use `GNOME` or `COSMIC` in its name or use any of the official icon, logo or artwork.
 - A WhatsApp client or wrapper cannot have `WhatsApp` in its name or use any of the official icon, logo or artwork.